-- 60. With regard to the deficiency related to inclusion of specific provisions to indicate that sanctions apply to directors and senior management of financial institutions, the Authorities have advised that explicit provisions will be included in the new merged and updated NORUT-NOIS; in order to apply sanctions to directors and senior management of financial institutions.
-The final draft of the NOIS and NORUT (foreseen for January 2016), the draft ordinances for the supervision of the MTC's and the Harmonization Ordinances are expected to address this deficiency.
-The recommended action remains not met. - 61.
-With regard to the power to apply a wide range of sanctions, as indicated in the first followup report, the Authorities will address this item in draft Harmonization Law which is in legislative process.
-For this report, the Authorities provided a recent verdict of the Court of First Instance in Sint Maarten by money laundering proceeding from tax matters.
+61. With regard to the deficiency related to inclusion of specific provisions to indicate that sanctions apply to directors and senior management of financial institutions, the Authorities have advised that explicit provisions will be included in the new law (merged and updated NORUT-NOIS, which are currently being merged by the MOT) to indicate that sanctions apply to directors and senior management of financial institutions to address this deficiency.
+The recommended action remains not met.

+62. With regard to the power to apply a wide range of sanctions, as indicated in the first followup report, the Authorities will address this item in draft Harmonization Law which is in legislative process.
+Authorities indicated for this report, that the PPO is addressing the issue of the illegal MTC.
 Therefore, the deficiencies remain outstanding.

-62. The MER in paragraph 826 relates to the process where Central Bank routinely circulates to financial institutions and publishes on its website, extracts from FATF public statements regarding jurisdictions for which the FATF calls for action.
+- 63. The MER in paragraph 826 relates to the process where Central Bank routinely circulates to financial institutions and publishes on its website, extracts from FATF public statements regarding jurisdictions for which the FATF calls for action.
 The recommended action requires that those notices from the CBCS include not only the jurisdiction that FAFT calls for action.
 The financial institutions should be advised of concerns about weaknesses in the AML/CFT systems of other countries.
 In this regard, the P&Gs require that Enhanced CDD should be always performed in the following circumstances: i) Countries identified by credible sources, such as mutual evaluation or detailed assessment reports or published follow-up reports, as not having adequate AML/CFT systems.
 Identifying the "higher risk jurisdictions" is undertaken within the FATF by the International Cooperation and Review Group (ICRG) and is publicised by means of a list called the "Public Statement" and a document called "Improving Global AML/CFT Compliance: On-going process". ii) Countries subject to sanctions, embargos or similar measures issued by, for example, the United Nations. iii) Countries identified by credible sources as having significant levels of corruption or other criminal activity (people trafficking, drug trade, prostitution, etc.). iv) Countries or geographic areas identified by credible sources as providing funding or support for terrorist activities, or that have designated terrorist organizations operating within their country.
 Given that the P&Gs were amended after the ME, the Authorities should provide updated information about the awareness of concerns about weaknesses in the AML/CFT systems.
-The Authorities indicated for this report, that this recommended action will be discussed with CBCS.
-This recommendation remains partially met.

-63. Regarding the ability to apply counter-measures to countries that continue not to apply or insufficiently apply the FATF Recommendations, the new draft law (NORUT-NOIS), will reflect the counter-measures with respect to countries that do not apply or insufficiently apply the FATF recommendations.
-The finalization of the draft of the NOIS and NORUT is expected to be finalized by January 2016.
-The Authorities indicated that the provision has been included in the draft Ordinances for the supervision of the MTCS and the Harmonization Ordinance.
-These deficiencies remain outstanding.
+There is no new update to this recommended action.
+This recommendation remains partially met. - 64.
+Regarding the ability to apply counter-measures to countries that continue not to apply or insufficiently apply the FATF Recommendations, the new draft law (NORUT-NOIS, which are being actually merged by the MOT), will reflect the counter-measures with respect to countries that do not apply or insufficiently apply the FATF recommendations.